 We are a company's unofficial board of directors.
 We're here when you need to vent, bounce ideas, get our advice on running your business.
 While our core capabilities are in marketing your business, getting leads and closing sales, we've been around long enough to have learned from many firms what works and what doesn't.
 Our core competencies are in communicating our clients' messages to their target markets, using a variety of tool sets, whether that is corporate branding, direct mail, newsletters, websites, press releases, sales materials, ads, TV or radio spots, show displays... well, the list goes on forever.
 After all these decades, we've been there, done that, and have earned the t-shirt.

 We don't take advantage of our clients.

 We take the time to learn about a company before ever volunteering advice/recommendations, much less write a two-year marketing budget.
 We do not review a company's marketing material, tell them where it succeeds or fails, on the HOPE we could land a client.
 It's not only not fair to our time and effort, it is not fair to whomever did the previous work.

 Why do we work in this field?
 It gives us a window into businesses and lives.
 There is just nothing so satisfying to have made a small struggling company leap up to big time.
 The emails that we get telling us how our work made them succeed are priceless to us.
 We are in a position to really make a difference and it is very intoxicating.

 The established businesses are also impressed.
 One of our most passionate testimonials is from a multi-state, millions+ company who has been with us for more than a decade.

-We belive in NO SURPRISES when it comes to billing and work.
+We believe in NO SURPRISES when it comes to billing and work.
 Each project has its own Letter of Agreement (larger, detailed projects) or an email authorization, both of which spell out what the project is, how much it costs, extended third party estimates (printing, postage, etc.) NO project is undertaken without a signed OK.